-In conjunction with the notes, the Company issued to the lender a warrant to purchase 75,666 shares of common stock at an exercise price of \$16.52.
+In conjunction with the convertible promissory notes, the Company issued to the lender a warrant to purchase 75,666 shares of common stock at an exercise price of \$16.52.
 The warrant was issued in December 2013, vested immediately and remains exercisable throughout the original fiveyear term.
 The Company allocated the gross proceeds from the notes to the derivative liabilities based on their initial fair values and the remainder of the proceeds to the convertible promissory note and warrants on a relative fair value basis.
 The amount allocated to the common stock warrant was recorded as a debt discount to be amortized as interest expense over the estimated term of the loan agreement using the effective interest rate method.
-The Company recognized interest expense related to the convertible promissory note of \$747,000 and \$725,000 for the years ended December 31, 2015 and 2014, respectively.
-Of the total interest expense recognized, \$536,000 and \$483,000 were related to the debt discount for the years ended December 31, 2015 and 2014, respectively.
+The Company recognized interest expense related to the convertible promissory note of \$747,000 for the year ended December 31, 2015.
+Of the total interest expense recognized, \$536,000 was related to the debt discount for the year ended December 31, 2015.
 In March 2015, the parties amended the warrant to clarify certain terms relating to expiration.
-The Company accounted for the amendment as a modification with the incremental increase in fair value of \$197,000 as of the amendment date, which was accounted for as a deemed dividend to the warrant holder.
+The Company accounted for the amendment as a modification with the incremental increase in fair value of \$197,000 as of the amendment date, which was accounted for as deemed dividends to the warrant holder.